openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCDestroy.md

 ---
 title: OnNPCDestroy
 sidebar_label: OnNPCDestroy
-description: This callback is called when a NPC is destroyed.
+description: This callback is called when an NPC is destroyed.
 tags: ["npc"]
 ---